Christian VII: Childhood and education

 After the early death of his mother, the prince was largely denied parental affection.
-His stepmother Queen Juliane Marie showed no interest in him, preferring her biological son Prince Frederick.
-Prone to debauchery and increasingly affected by alcoholism, the father himself became increasingly indifferent to the shy, sensitive child, who was also prone to epileptic seizures.
-Nonetheless, early historians state that Christian had a winning personality and considerable talent, but that he was poorly educated and systematically terrorized, and even flogged, by a brutal tutor, Christian Ditlev Frederik Reventlow, the Count of Reventlow.
+His stepmother Queen Juliane Marie showed no interest in him, preferring her biological son Hereditary Prince Frederick.
+Prone to debauchery and increasingly affected by alcoholism, Christian's father became increasingly indifferent to the shy, sensitive child, who was also prone to epileptic seizures.
+Nonetheless, early historians state that Christian had a delightful personality and considerable talent, but that he was poorly educated and systematically terrorized, and even flogged, by a brutal tutor, Count Christian Ditlev Frederik Reventlow.
 He seems to have been intelligent and had periods of clarity, but had severe emotional problems, possibly schizophrenia, as argued by Doctor Viggo Christiansen in Christian VII's mental illness (1906).
+He masturbated frequently, which worried his court physicians and tutor, who thought the practice reduced the prince's fertility and affected his capacity for learning.

 Early reign

 Accession

 After a long period of infirmity, Frederick V died on 14 January 1766, just 42 years old.
 At the death of his father, Christian immediately ascended the thrones of Denmark and Norway as their sixth absolute monarch, a few weeks before his 17th birthday.
 Later the same day, Christian was proclaimed king from the balcony of Christiansborg Palace.
-Christian's reign was marked by mental illness which affected government decisions, and for most of his reign, Christian was only nominally king.
-His court physicians were especially worried by his frequent masturbation.
+Christian's reign was marked by severe mental illness, which affected government decisions, and for most of his reign, Christian was only nominally king.
 His royal advisers changed depending on who won power struggles around the throne.
+Bored by the politics of being king, a few years after his accesion to the throne, Christian was given a 9 year old slave boy called Moranti, whom he could play games with.
+The two would eventually become friends, and the king would spend much of his time with the young boy.